DowdyJ/HotelWebsite/README.md

 The command used to build the image was `docker build -t landon_hotel .` The command used to run the image in a container was `docker run -it -p 8080:8080 --name D387_000877914 --rm landon_hotel`

+### D3
+Here I will describe how I would deploy this solution to the cloud and which cloud provider I would use.
+As for cloud provider, I would choose Oracle Cloud.
+I have used them in the past, and they have served me well.
+They have affordable, scalable solutions with high uptime and good support.
+To deploy my solution to Oracle Cloud with Kubernetes, I would first push my Dockerfile to Oracle Cloud Infrastructure Registry.
+Then, the image can be pulled down and deployed using Kubernetes.

 ## PART E
 The needed zip file was submitted.